 .
 The months on Jewish calendars continue to begin on new moons and certain holidays depend on them, but like Sabbaths and other holidays, we do not need to be strict about celebrating them

 .
-Meeting and worship with the Lord, a trumpet blowing and feasts are appropriate for New Moons
+Meeting and worship, a trumpet blowing and feasts are appropriate for New Moons

 (Numbers 10:10,28:11-14; Psalm 81:3-4; Isaiah 66:23; Ezekiel 45:17,46:3)